yale-img/tf_bag/README.md

 ### Adding tf_bag as a Pipenv Dependency

 Often, development virtual environments are managed with [Pipenv](https://pipenv.pypa.io/).

+You should use this option when you want to use `tf_bag`, without necessarily building a separate virtual environment (e.g., to develop the package itself).
 To add `tf_bag` to a virtual environment, it is recommended to install from this GitHub repo, as opposed to cloning a submodule, in order to allow Pipenv to automatically install dependencies:

 ```console